 Dr. Kristina A. Meinking

-Assistant Professsor of Latin and Classical Studies
+Associate Professsor of Latin and Classical Studies

 Dr. Meinking’s research focuses on the worlds of classical and late antiquity, and primarily concerns intersections between religion, politics, and intellectual culture in the third and fourth centuries CE.
 Her doctoral dissertation examined De ira Dei (’On the Anger of God’), a treatise by the fourth-century Christian intellectual Lactantius.
 She is also interested in Roman topography and Latin pedagogy.